Want the best deal on your Cargo Insurance? Save big by letting 3 agents compete for your business. It’s Fast, Free, and Efficient!

 - Cargo damage during loading or unloading

-- Refrigeration equipment breakdown resulting in spoiled cargo
+- Refrigeration breakdown resulting in spoilage of your cargo

-- If your load is strewn about the highway after an accident, you’ll need to make sure you have debris removal covered in the policy.
+- If your load is strewn about the highway after an accident, you’ll need to make sure you have debris removal (and associated removal expenses associated with pollutants) covered in the policy.

 These are just a few perils that might happen to your cargo.
-Look for broad coverage without exclusions.
+Look for broad coverage without exclusions to best protect yourself.

 Motor Truck Cargo Limits